-Carine Martinez joined the Foundation in 2016 and is director of research and publications.
+Carine Martinez joined the Foundation in 2016 and is campaign director of Secure and Sovereign Texas and has been director of research and publications since 2021.

-Carine also conducted research on the effects on taxpayers and consumers of government programs that grant special privileges to certain businesses in the form of subsidies, tax credits, regulatory advantages, or other favors.
+Carine also conducted research on Texas–Mexico paradiplomacy, as well as, earlier on, on the effects on taxpayers and consumers of government programs that grant special privileges to certain businesses in the form of subsidies, tax credits, regulatory advantages, or other favors.

 She is the co-editor of the Foundation’s Policymaker’s Guide to Corporate Welfare and is the author of several research publications, notably on film incentives, the hotel occupancy tax, and the three-tier system of alcohol distribution.
 She testified on these issues before the Texas Legislature during its 85th and 86th regular sessions.
 She was published in several newspapers including the Austin American-Statesman, The Hill, and Forbes.

 Carine began working in public policy as a policy intern at the Foundation in 2014.
 She later worked as a policy analyst for Texas Action during the 84th Legislature and then spent a year in Washington, D.C., working as a research associate for the Charles Koch Institute.

 She holds a bachelor’s degree in international business administration (completed in English, French, and Spanish) and a master’s degree in American studies from the Sorbonne in Paris, France.

 Carine is originally from Paris, France, but happily moved to the United States in 2011 and finally to Texas in 2013.
 She became an American citizen in 2019.